weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

 The first quotation, from Georg Büchner's novella fragment ["Lenz"](https://en.wikipedia.org/wiki/Lenz_(fragment)), is probably one of the most famous first sentences.
 On the second screenshot, Schnitzler's ["Leutnant Gustl"](http://www.encyclopedia.com/article-1G2-3408300617/none-but-brave-leutnant.html) is pondering his destiny on 4th of April, resulting in **not** killing himself.
 On the third one, the government of the Martian States takes control over our planet, because we earthlings are not capable of maintaining peace (the author of the passage, [Kurd Lasswitz](https://en.wikipedia.org/wiki/Kurd_Lasswitz), can be regarded a pioneer of German sci-fi lit).
-The fourth quote is especially interesting, since the "27th of July" is also discussed in a "meta" way, as a combination of a printed number and a word, which serves as intellectual nourishment for the imprisoned intellectual.
+The fourth quote is especially interesting, since the "27th of July" is also discussed in a "meta" way, as a combination of a printed number and a word, which serves as intellectual nourishment for the imprisoned intellectual (if you didn't install the app yet, check the English translation of this passage [on Google Books](https://books.google.com/books?id=Uv4UAgAAQBAJ&pg=PT31)).

-We already featured Theodor Fontane with some passages translated to English.
+We already featured Theodor Fontane with some paragraphs translated to English.
 But what is it with the Prussian author and the 3rd of October?
 It is an eventful day in many of his novels, and we're not sure if anyone has looked into that yet:

 <div id="tiwoligallery">
  <ul>